ech3lon42/ECLoot/README.md

 I was not able to test on other versions of the game yet.
 May work on other versions or may need recompiling (sources are provided).

 ## Performance
 Code is a bit of a mess but it works.
+During gameplay there is no impact.
+Only for a short time after loading a save.

 ECLoot only processes stuff when you load a save or start a new game.
 Once this loading is finished there should be no further performance impact.
 ECLoot is only active when you press hotkeys to cycle equipment.